 The most notable is LoRa, a low-power wide-area network (LPWAN) technology based on an unlicensed public spectrum which was first developed in 2009 but has started to see widespread adoption in the past 12-18 months.
 It’s specifically designed to send very small amounts of data with very low overhead.

-Whether it’s the right technology depends on the specific requirements of your use case, including location, bandwidth and security.
+Whether it’s the right technology depends on the specific requirements of your Applications, including location, bandwidth and security.
 Alternatively, your needs may be better served by using current cellular technology and accepting larger batteries in the short term or by some combination of technologies.

 The vast majority of IoT applications are viable on currently available technology.
 Implement it correctly, and you’ll be ready to transition to 5G once its coverage is more ubiquitous and hardware is more affordable.